Mt Huashan Hiking Trail

 Instantly we both stopped breathing.
 We stared up at a steep vertical cliff.

-It was the final major obstacle before a hike to the temple.
-Fear gripped me as never before.
 The cliff ahead frightened me out of my wits.
 At this point, my fear escalated to a level I had never previously felt before.
 My inner debate raged on.
 This was the third time "Courage" was in great danger of losing.

 I was the cat who had climbed the tree and could not get down, only here nobody would or could come to my rescue.
 It felt like a bad dream; I wished I could just escape, and wake up in my warm bed, but there were no warm beds here, only biting cold winds, ever-accumulating snow, and icy steps.
-I knew we would have to get out of this on our own.
-I was overwhelmed by fear-induced nausea.
-I don't have a head for heights.
-I felt rather sick looking at the rickety wooden walkways and the rusty chains hanging over the precipitous drops ahead of us.

 "What is wrong with these people?!"
 I thought.
 "Are they insane?!
 Stupid?!
 Both?!
 Why aren't they afraid?!"
-Why indeed did the Chinese people seem so unfazed by this treacherous path?

 My mind drifted back to rumors that people regularly fell to their death attempting to climb the mountain.
 After what I have seen so far today, I had no doubt these legends are correct.
 And I had a sixth sense that told me the worst was yet to come!